 NicoBloc has to be applied to your cigarette just before you smoke it.
 NicoBloc is active for about 15 minutes after applying it to your cigarette after which it dries out and makes the cigarette difficult to smoke.

-Over the last 10 years, NicoBloc has been the central product featured in our workplace stop-smoking programs in the UK and Ireland.
-This encompassed thousands of smokers, demonstrating an average 60% cessation rate with a significant number of the remainder managing to substantially cut down.
+Over the last 10 years, NicoBloc has been the central product featured in our workplace stop-smoking programmes in the UK and Ireland.
+This encompassed hundreds of smokers, demonstrating an average of just under 60% cessation rate at the end of the course with a significant number of the remainder managing to substantially cut down.

 NicoBloc has a slight sweet taste (which not everybody can detect) but does not change the taste of the cigarette.
 Tar trapped in the filter on the other hand has an unpleasant taste.
 Normally when smoking, the tar comes into your mouth as a vapor, bypassing your taste buds and going straight down into your lungs where it turns into a thick nasty liquid.

 By gradually increasing the amount of NicoBloc used on cigarettes over a period of weeks, the amount of nicotine and tar being consumed is gradually reduced.
-This helps the body to be gradually weaned away from nicotine addition at a gentle pace and gradually recover from the effects of the damaging tar.
+This helps the body to get accustomed to lower nicotine levels at a gentle pace and gradually recover from the effects of the damaging tar.
 Because the smoker is still smoking, there isn't the issue of suddenly dropping the habit and not having anything to do with the hands, which also helps people to avoid eating more.

-One drop of NicoBloc blocks approx. 1/3 of the nicotine, which has been found, is enough to start the weaning off process but not enough to start nicotine withdrawal symptoms.
+One drop of NicoBloc blocks around 30% of the nicotine, which has been found, is enough to start the weaning off process but not enough to cause nicotine withdrawal symptoms.
 Increasing to two drops after two weeks and three drops after three weeks gives a smoker’s body time to adapt rather than causing abrupt reactions.

-Primarily, NicoBloc fluid traps tar and nicotine thereby helping to eliminate nicotine addiction and reducing withdrawal symptoms.
+Primarily, NicoBloc fluid traps tar and nicotine.
 However, the application of NicoBloc causes the smoker to change their usual routine of automatically lighting up without thinking by introducing the extra step of putting NicoBloc on each cigarette just before it is smoked.